 Ballet dancers aim to be strong, slim and flexible.
-To keep their flexibility, they need to focus on ballet stretch exercises.
+That is why they need to do a lot of ballet stretching exercises to keep their bodies supple.

-Although certain muscle groups predominate, a ballet dancer uses all their muscle groups.
-As the dancer spends much time developing their technique and form, so must they also dedicate a portion of their training time to a stretching program.
+Although certain muscle groups predominate, a ballet dancer uses all of their muscle groups.
+As the dancer spends much time developing their technique and form, they must also dedicate a portion of their training time to a stretching program.

 Ballet dancers, just like gymnasts need to be able to achieve an extensive range of motion.
-Ballet dancers especially need to get flexibility in their backs, hips, and ankles, which allows for certain movements and ballet shapes to be created, and to make the dancing look graceful and easy.
+They especially need to get flexibility in their backs, hips, and ankles, which allows for certain movements and ballet lines to be created, to make their dancing look graceful and easy.

-What Muscles Does A Ballet Dancer Need to Focus Her Ballet Stretch Exercises On?
+What Muscles Does A Ballet Dancer Need to Focus Her Ballet Stretching Exercises On?

 These are the muscle groups that are used predominantly by ballet dancers: